The night the dream died? Liverpool's Premier League title hopes rocked by Tottenham draw | Goal.com

 It was an enthralling game, relentlessly intense and fiercely contested.
 Liverpool pressed and they harried and they bristled with intent.
 Diaz was superb, and deserved his goal.

-Tottenham, meanwhole, defended their box superbly, with Cristian Romero and Ben Davies outstanding, and then broke with menace through Son, Harry Kane and Ryan Sessegnon.
+Tottenham, meanwhile, defended their box superbly, with Cristian Romero and Ben Davies outstanding, and then broke with menace through Son, Harry Kane and Ryan Sessegnon.

 Indeed, had they had a better final ball, the Londoners may well have nicked it themselves in the closing stages.